 Essentially, China is aiming for a system under which barriers between pools of renminbi on onshore and offshore markets are slowly dismantled – an aim that latest turbulence has hindered.

-As part of China’s catch-up with the West, the State Council, the People’s Bank and other agencies are learning the rudiments of running an international currency.
+As part of China’s catch-up with the West, the State Council, the People’s Bank and other agencies are learning the rudiments of running an internationally currency.
 But the West needs to guard against hubris or arrogance.
 Pivotal moments in the history of reserve currencies backed by centuries of capitalist development – Britain’s departure from the gold standard in 1931, the US break with gold in 1971, drastic US monetary tightening after 1979 or Germany’s disruptive policies on the D-mark in the European post-1990 currency upheavals – are hardly models of smooth management.

 All the same, Beijing’s assumption of reserve currency status is fraught with unique hazard.
 Never before has either a developing country or a Communist-run state won a seat at the top table of world money – and China is both.